British and Irish Current Comic-Related Exhibitions

 The Lakes International Comic Art Festival is an annual comic art Festival and advocate for comic art.
 Established in 2013, the not-for-profit festival takes place annually over a weekend in the Autumn, originally in Kendal, and, since last year, in multiple venues in Bowness-on-Windermere.

-As part of Manchester City of Literature’s Festival of Libraries, a county-wide celebration of Greater Manchester’s 133 libraries, taking place from 7th – 11th June 2023, there will also be a number of Manga workshops also taking place.
+Make Mine Manga was originally part of Manchester City of Literature’s Festival of Libraries, a county-wide celebration of Greater Manchester’s 133 libraries from 7 – 11th June 2023.

 LAKES INTERNATIONAL COMIC ART FESTIVAL: ONLINE MAKE MINE MANGA RESOURCES